PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Training and Experimental Setup

 \subsubsection{Humanoid robot}

 Booster's T1 robot is used considering its robust mobility capabilities.
 The robot is 1.2 m tall and weighs 30 kg.
-It has a total DoF of 23; 4 DoFs in each arm, 6 DoF in each leg, 1 DoF at the waist, and 2 DoF for the head (unused).
+It has a total DoF of 23; 4 DoFs in each arm, 6 DoFs in each leg, 1 DoF at the waist, and 2 DoFs for the head (unused).